Carl the wombat holding a smartphone and making a selfie with Aleksandr, Sergei and baby Oleg the meerkats

 Keep money coming in when you need it most

-• Offers a replacement income if you’re unable to work, or if you lose your job
+• Offers a replacement income if you’re unable to work through illness or injury

 What is income protection insurance?